 This is the latest news from us.
 Check back here once in a while to see what we've learned in our travels around Melbourne, visiting sick and elderly appliances.

-On these jobs, although my toolbag stays in the car, what takes the longest time is convincing the owner that there is nowhere in the machine that has engine oil or gearbox oil.
+These jobs are often the longest, although my toolbag stays in the car.
+What takes the longest time is convincing the owner that there is nowhere in the machine that has engine oil or gearbox oil.
 Once that is done, it takes almost as long to explain to them how to cure the problem.